Scholarships

 18 hours of graduate course work required

 As an undergraduate student of the SFS in the computer science program, you'll be working with a faculty supervisor that is on the SFS leadership team performing undergraduate research in CyberSecurity.
-Up to 6 hours of CS 4099 (undergraduate research) maybe applied to your degree.
+Up to 6 hours of CS 4099 (undergraduate research) may be applied to your degree.
 See https://cs.mst.edu/undergraduate-degree/ for further B.S. program description.

 Applications Process